Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 🧠 We currently learning applied data science at HSLU Lucerne

-🤔 We looking for help with Lambda debugging
+🤔 We are always looking for help with debugging

 💬 Ask us about NLP, Twitter, Reddit